zainafzal88/blog/_posts/2020-09-12-react-fundamentals.md

 In this game's example, Board is a parent and Sqaure is a child component which means you have just passed a prop from parent to child component.

-### Making Component Interactive
+#### Making Component Interactive
 To play the game, we need to be able to click on the squares, which is why we will make the squares clickable so that when clicked they display 'X'.

-1. Add an `onClick` prop to the button that is returned from the square component and display an alert
+1. Add an `onClick` prop to the button that is returned from the square component and display an alert.
     <p align="center">
       <img src="/assets/images/2020-09-12/button-clicked.png">
     </p>